acccounttest/AntiTechnoMapProSandOfGold/README.md

 ;...
 ;}
 ```
-In fact reload will bring constantly the window to the front, better comment out this and keep it in screen 2 or somewhere the map area is always visible.
+In fact reload will bring constantly the window to the front, but it was in the demo version, this one works fully, better comment out this and keep it in screen 2 or somewhere the map area is always visible.

 ))))